rancher/docs/content/k3s/latest/en/security/self_assessment/_index.md

 Ensure that the `peer-auto-tls` field is not set to `true` (Scored)
 <details>
 <summary>Rationale</summary>
-etcd is a highly-available key value store used by Kubernetes deployments for persistent storage of all of its REST API objects.
+etcd is a highly-available key-value store used by Kubernetes deployments for persistent storage of all of its REST API objects.
 These objects are sensitive in nature and should be accessible only by authenticated etcd peers in the etcd cluster.
 Hence, do not use self- signed certificates for authentication.
 </details>

 **Result:** Pass